 - In Nabari No Ou, due to the series' Grey and Gray Morality, this is mostly played for laughs: Thobari finds his girlfriend letting an enemy ninja into the house.
 And serving him tea.
 And then holding hands and dancing around.

 Thobari: I can't take this...It's just getting worse and worse...

 Hanabusa: Ah, Thobari, you join in too!

-Rurouni Kenshin - Saitou makes himself known to Kenshin by visiting the dojo while Kenshin is out.
+- Rurouni Kenshin - Saitou, who Kenshin knew from being on opposite sides during the Meiji Revolution, makes himself known to Kenshin by visiting the dojo while Kenshin is out, acting perfectly civil in his official role as a policeman.
 When Kenshin comes back, Saitou makes it absolutely clear that he could have slaughtered everyone there if he had felt like it.
 The revelation sends Kenshin into an Heroic BSOD.

 Oh Peter... will you ever forgive me for bringing that awful, awful man (Dr. Octopus) into our home?
 It must have been excruciating for you, knowing what you knew.
 Here I was betrothed to a criminal psychotic with all those ugly secrets and you knew it all along.

 - Though they are still civil to each other next time they meet.
 Ock even saves her life, though it was partly his fault she was in danger in the first place (he was fighting a villain who copied his robo arms) and he left Spidey to die on the grounds that "you're not a civilian".